skylovely/ServerSync-iOS/README.md

 **Concepts**

-Let's assume that from the moment the client sends it's request, the response time is made up of 3 components:
+Let's assume that from the moment the client sends it's request, the total response time is made up of 3 components:

 * L<sub>req</sub> - The transmission time before your server can start processing the request.
 * Operation Duration - How long the server took to process the request